ivop/run-bbc-basic/README.md

 ### Credits

 Copyright © 2025 by Ivo van Poorten, licensed under the BSD 2-Clause License.
+BBC Basic 3.10 is Copyright © 1983 by Acornsoft.